simeononsecurity/simeononsecurity.ch/content/github/Applocker-Hardening/index.md

 ---
-title: 'Hardening Windows Systems with Applocker'
+title: 'Maximize Windows Security with Ultimate Applocker Hardening Configuration Script - GitHub'
 date: 2020-11-19
 toc: true
 draft: false
-description: "Lock down system resources to bare minumum needed for basic OS functionality"
+description: "Maximize the security of your Windows systems with the Ultimate Applocker Hardening Configuration Script.
+Download the required files from the GitHub repository and run the script to lock down system resources to the bare minimum needed for basic OS functionality.
+Stay compliant with the recommended block rules from Microsoft and the NSA Cyber Bitlocker Guidance.
+Improve your application control with the help of this PowerShell script."
-tags: ['PowerShell', 'PowerShell Script', 'Automation', 'Compliance', 'Blue-Team', 'Windows Applocker', 'Applocker', 'Application Controll', 'Windows Hardening']
+tags: ["Windows Applocker Hardening", "Windows Hardening", "Application Control", "Compliance", "PowerShell Script", "Automation", "Windows Security", "Microsoft Recommendations", "NSA Cyber Bitlocker Guidance", "GitHub Repository"]
 ---
 Ultimate Applocker Hardening Configuration Script.

 ## What does this script do?
-- Locks down system resources to bare minumum needed for basic OS functionality
+- Locks down system resources to bare minimum needed for basic OS functionality

 ## Recommended reading:
 - [api0cradle/UltimateAppLockerByPassList)](https://github.com/api0cradle/UltimateAppLockerByPassList)